lowliet64/OurTube/README.md

 A minimized youtube clone implemented with ReactJS , NextJs and typescript
 ****
 **Features🎯**
- 1. home page
+ 1. home page✔️
- 2. search videos
+ 2. search videos❌
- 3. watch videos
+ 3. watch videos✔️

 OBS: all data in this system come from [YouTube]('https://www.youtube.com/')